bennyficial/Bamazon/workflow.md

 User will first be shown a list of the available actions
 ![Manager List](/images/man1.PNG?raw=true)

-    * choosing VIEW PRODUCTS FOR SALE will show the following
+    * Choosing VIEW PRODUCTS FOR SALE will show the following
     ![Product List](/images/man2.PNG?raw=true)

-    * choosing VIEW LOW INVENTORY will show the following
+    * Choosing VIEW LOW INVENTORY will show the following
     ![Low List](/images/man3.PNG?raw=true)

-    * choosing ADD TO INVENTORY will show the following
+    * Choosing ADD TO INVENTORY will show the following
     ![Add Stock](/images/man4.PNG?raw=true)

     * User uses up and down arrows to navigate and spacebar to select item, then enter to submit